TanyaSoni29/FileUploadApp/README.md

-In this project we uploaded different types of file on cloudinary and local server after completion of uploading process a email is sent to the client gmail account.
+In this project we uploaded different types of files on cloudinary and local server after completion of uploading process a mail is sent to the client gmail account.